How many Dubia Roaches does my Pet Need?

 How many dubia roaches to feed a Tokay Gecko

 Hatchlings don’t eat until they’ve completed the first shedding procedure which usually happens after three days.
-Crickets may be offered but choose the smallest ones possible and make sure they’re served alive.
+Dubias are typically too large.
+So crickets may be offered but choose the smallest ones possible and make sure they’re served alive.

 - Young Tokay Geckos (0-4 months old) = 8-10 ¼-inch roaches three times per day.